209 Edgewood Ave. SE, Atlanta. 470-917-7896, breezeconfection.com.

 Credit: HYOSUB SHIN / AJC

+Chamberlain’s Chocolate.
 If you can think it, Chamberlain’s can dip it in chocolate.
 Since 1986, Chamberlain’s Chocolate has churned out chocolate products: from gummy bears enrobed in chocolate to traditional house-made ganaches that fill truffles, creams, caramels and toffees.
-They currently offer chocolate-covered Twinkies and even deep-fried onion strings in chocolate.

-For Valentine’s Day, the store offers chocolate roses, fondue and dipped fruits, as well as truffle boxes and cake pops.
+For Valentine’s Day, the store offers dipped fruits and pretzels, as well as truffle boxes and fancy Oreos.